-- Talk to A-300 as soon as possible (for paperwork). - Feel free to look outside of UW for other opportunities. - Don't feel obligated to do things the "normal" way. - When picking a mentor: balance a mentor who is well-connected but may have less time for a student vs a newer mentor with more time.
+- Feel free to look outside of UW for other opportunities. - Don't feel obligated to do things the "normal" way. - When picking a mentor: balance a mentor who is well-connected but may have less time for a student vs a newer mentor with more time.
 Be clear about your needs and find a mentor who can support your goals. - Make sure there are clear goals and objectives towards your research year.
 The time will fly by and you will want to make sure that you have something to show for the year away.
 Taking a whole year off and not having any publications to show for it may hurt you more than help you. - Make sure to take some time for yourself during the research year. - If you are taking a research year for a specific reason (obtaining a certain grant, obtaining a residency position, getting publications) make sure to ask the mentor about their track record in helping mentees get to that point.
-Speak to previous students that have completed the research year before signing. - Talk to advisors in the School of Medicine about the best strategy in terms of registration to minimize cost. - Don't do it just to boost your CV, do it if you love it.
+Speak to previous students that have completed the research year before signing. - Talk to advisors in the School of Medicine about the best strategy in terms of registration to minimize cost. - Don't do it just to boost your CV, do it if you love it. - Make sure you know all of your options, you can always get an MPH later in your career.